 The USCIS provides excellent guidance for how to store your I-9 forms.
 For example, when implementing your standardized I-9 process, remember that through the I-9s, you’re collecting a significant amount of personal information.
 When storing these documents, keep this in mind so you don’t have sensitive information fall into the wrong hands, creating a breach of confidentiality or data security.

 At the same time, when storing your forms, they should remain accessible for inspection by authorized government officials.
+In the event of an audit, companies must produce the I-9s for ICE within three business days.

 In balancing these interests, talent leaders should choose on-site or off-site storage options, separate from employees’ personnel files.
 Additionally, you can store these forms on paper, microfiche, or electronically with appropriate security measures and controls in place.
+SHRM recommends creating copies before handing over the original I-9s to ICE in the event ICE misplaces a form or this is some other mistake in chain of custody.

 Once your retention period lapses, you need to identify how much longer you’ll retain and store the forms.
 When you’re ready to destroy these documents, be sure to have policies in place that address the way you dispose of the documents while keeping confidential information, well, confidential.